Shopify/quilt/packages/react-html/README.md

 Renders a `<link />` tag that preconnects the browser to the host specified by the `source` prop.
 You can read more about preconnecting on [Google’s guide to resource prioritization](https://developers.google.com/web/fundamentals/performance/resource-prioritization#preconnect).

+### `useBodyAttributes()` and `<BodyAttributes />`

+Applies the provided props as props on the `body` element.
+If multiple uses of this hook/ component are present in the application, they are flattened from first to last added.

+### `useHtmlAttributes()` and `<HtmlAttributes />`

+Applies the provided props as props on the `html` element.
+If multiple uses of this hook/ component are present in the application, they are flattened from first to last added.

 ### `<Responsive />`

 Renders a `<Meta />` tag that specifies additional functionality and dimensions to mobile devices.
 Accepts a `coverNotch` property which allows the viewport to fill the device display, and an `allowPinchToZoom` property to the allow the app to be zoomed-in.
 Both properties default to `true`.